aksh-030/Food_Blog/README.md

 The application presents blogs in a chronological order and includes a relatively simple but effective filtering system.

 ## Goal
-To provide a friendly, intuitive and ppleasing user interface where users can build a community and share their passion for food.
+To provide a friendly, intuitive and pleasing user interface where users can build a community and share their passion for food.